Table of contents

 |

-Communication and transparency |
+Communication |

-Lithuania publishes policies, statistics and its annual development co-operation reports on line to share major activities and results achieved in development co-operation.
+Lithuania publishes policies, statistics and its annual development co-operation reports online to share major activities and results achieved in development co-operation.
 Annual conferences are organised to present results to the Lithuanian public. |

 Other profiles

-Copy link to Other profilesAccess the full list of providers at this link: Development Co-operation Profiles.
+Copy link to Other profilesAccess the full list of development co-operation providers at: Development Co-operation Profiles.

 Additional resources

-Lithuanian Central Project Management Agency (CPMA): https://www.cpva.lt/en
+Lithuanian Central Project Management Agency (CPMA): https://www.cpva.lt/en.

 Lithuania has been a member of the OECD Development Assistance Committee (DAC) since 2022.